NPS Climate Training

 Interpreting Climate Change Self-study Modules

 The NPS has provided a free self-study course in Interpreting Climate Change to work through at the learner's own pace.
-The entire course is available on the Interpretive Development Program site and consistents of four Modules, featuring both a learning companion and study guide: Introduction, Knowledge of the Resources, Knowledge of the Audience, and Appropriate Techniques.
-A virtual course (below) is also available once or twice per year.
+The course consistents of four Modules, featuring both a learning companion and study guide: Introduction, Knowledge of the Resources, Knowledge of the Audience, and Appropriate Techniques.
+Here you can download each of the modules in PDF form:

 Interpreting Climate Change Virtual Course